Stratio/stratio-connector-commons/README.md

 SelectorHelper: Allows the casting of Crossdata Selectors in order to retrieve the proper value.
 ProjectParsed: Parses and validates the Crossdata logical steps from reading the Project's workflow.
 ColumnTypeHelper: Allows the casting of an object based on the columntType.
-ConnectorParser: Parses hosts and ports with different formats.
-Also handles transformations of a string that represents a host or ports that represent a String[]
+ConnectorParser: Parses the raw information related to hosts and ports coming from Crossdata to the format required by the connector.

 # License #